-Report all cleared and settled, domestic and cross-border general-purpose prepaid card transactions made via a digital wallet, including tokenized digital wallet.
-If your answer is No to item 2 above, please report "0" here.
+These are all cleared and settled, domestic and cross-border debit and prepaid card transactions made via a digital wallet, including tokenized digital wallet.

-- Digital wallet transactions made by using electronic devices, such as a smartphone, smart watch, or activity tracker, by "tapping" the device at the POS terminal (e.g., Apple Pay, Samsung Pay, Google Pay, Fitbit Pay, Masterpass) - Tokenized digital wallet transaction' made by using customer's payment credentials saved in a virtual account number.
+- Digital wallet debit and prepaid card transactions made by using electronic devices, such as a smartphone, smart watch, or activity tracker, by "tapping" the device at the POS terminal (e.g., Apple Pay, Samsung Pay, Google Pay, Fitbit Pay, Masterpass) - Tokenized digital wallet debit and prepaid card transactions made by using customer 's payment credentials saved in a virtual account number.
 These credentials can be stored either on a smartphone or in the cloud.
-When making a purchase, a substitute account number and a transaction specific code ("token") are used to process payments.
-This can include purchasing items online with a computer or using a smartphone to make a purchase with a browser or in-app (e.g., Apple Pay, Google Pay, Masterpass, Visa Checkout, Amex Express Checkout) - Digital wallet NFC (near-field communication) transactions, MST (magnetic secure transmission) transactions, QR code transactions, barcode transactions, in-app transactions, or browser transactions
+When making a purchase, a substitute account number and a transaction-specific code ("token") are used to process payments.
+This can include purchasing items online with a computer or using a smartphone to make a purchase with a browser or in-app (e.g., Apple Pay, Google Pay, Masterpass, Visa Checkout, Amex Express Checkout)

+Digital wallet debit and prepaid card NFC (near-field communication) transactions, MST (magnetic secure transmission) transactions, QR code transactions, barcode transactions, in-app transactions, or browser transactions

-- Card-on-file e-commerce transactions (cardholder-initiated or merchant-initiated) (i.e., installment payment). - Transactions made via contactless cards (i.e., "tap and pay") - ▶ Example: Your customer bought a movie ticket for \$10 with his prepaid card, which was loaded into his digital wallet (Apple Pay).
-He physically tapped his phone on the POS device to pay for the movie ticket, using NFC technology.
-He then ordered a \$30 dinner in a mobile application, paying with the same prepaid card via his digital wallet (Apple Pay).
+- Debit and prepaid card-on-file e-commerce transactions (cardholder-initiated or merchant-initiated) (i.e., installment payment) - Transactions for which a physical card or token was "tapped" to pay at the POS terminal (i.e., contactless card transaction)

+Example: Your customer bought lunch for \$10 with his debit card, which was loaded into his digital wallet (Apple Pay).
+He physically tapped his phone on the POS device to pay for lunch, using NFC technology.
+He then ordered a \$30 dinner in a mobile application, paying with his prepaid card via his digital wallet (Apple Pay).
 In this example, you would report 2 transactions for \$40.